 Time Limit – You can file for Chapter 13 bankruptcy if you have not filed for Chapter 7 bankruptcy in the last four years.
 Or you have not filed for Chapter 13 bankruptcy in the last two years.

 Chapter 11 vs Chapter 13 – Other Differences

 Following are more differences between Chapter 11 vs Chapter 13:

-Under Chapter 13 bankruptcy, a debtor has three to five years to conclude their restructuring.
-Whereas chapter 11 does not have any such cap on the timeline for completion of the plan, effectively there is no such timeframe.
+Under Chapter 13 bankruptcy, a debtor has three to five years to conclude its restructuring.
+Whereas chapter 11 does not have any such cap on the timeline for completion of the plan, effectively, there is no such timeframe.

 Under Chapter 13 bankruptcy, debtors must use all their disposable income to repay the debt.
 But, there is no such provision under Chapter 11 bankruptcy.

 If you want to stay in business and have confidence, and would like to take the chance to revive your failed business, then you have the only option available to you, Chapter 11.
 In other words, the main reason for filing for Chapter 11 is to save the company from liquidation.
 This gives the company a chance to make a comeback.
 General Motors and Chrysler are good examples of this kind of bankruptcy.

 The main reason to file for Chapter 13 bankruptcy is to save some assets from liquidation.
 In this type of bankruptcy, filers can keep part of their assets, such as a house and car, which are not used to pay off debts.

 Under Chapter 13 bankruptcy, it is a must for a court to appoint a trustee.
 But, the appointment of a bankruptcy trustee is optional in Chapter 11 bankruptcy.